 The automotive aftermarket industry is a robust $39.6 billion.
 A good portion of this market are products that can help you lift your truck.

 If you are a true auto enthusiast, you may be considering a lift for your truck.
-After all, you don’t want to ruin that beautiful new truck of yours by scraping bumper.
+After all, you don’t want to ruin that beautiful new truck of yours by scraping the bumper.

 Let’s get started with everything you need to know for your DIY lift.